gorop51-2/gorop51-2/README.md

 ###

+<h3 align="left">💼 Work Experience</h3>

+###

+**Intern Analyst at Internal Audit Department** — APK AGROEKO, LLC

+*March 2026 — June 2026 (4 months)*

+- Performed data extraction, preprocessing and analysis from 1C:ERP system
+- Developed a universal external processing script to accelerate the process, while mastering the basic principles of working with the 1C platform
+- Engaged in data extraction and preparation for veterinary audit and P2P procurement audit
+- Strengthened big data analysis skills and refined Python application (pandas, numpy)
+- Implemented visualization through matplotlib and interactive graphs in plotly
+- Created structured reports using Quarto in VSCode
+- Developed teamwork and cross-department collaboration skills

+###

 <h3 align="left">⭐ My achievements</h3>

 -  **98/100 points on the Unified Government Exam in Computer Science,**

 <p>as well as 86 in specialized mathematics exam and 96 in Russian exam, for a total of 280 points out of 300;</p>

 - **Government scholarship at the University [![](https://img.icons8.com/?size=15&id=98Pzb3JNQAry&format=png&color=000000)](https://drive.google.com/file/d/1tgjGtHhQ01huIVjLd0a6kMyJnCkQpHaW/view?usp=sharing):**

 <p>I was published with articles about AI and similar topics in scientific journals.</p>

 ###